Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 - NtDuplicateToken — Duplicates it as a primary token (

 TokenPrimary), becauseCreateProcessWithTokenW(a Windows API that creates a new process running under a specified token) requires a primary token.
 Also indirect syscall. - CreateProcessWithTokenW — Creates the process.
-This function is resolved at runtime via PEB walk (traversing the Process Environment Block — a data structure in every Windows process that contains pointers to all loaded DLLs) and FNV-1a hash lookup, eliminating the
+This function is resolved at runtime via PEB walk and FNV-1a hash lookup instead of using a DFR import.
+A PEB walk works like this: every Windows process has a data structure called the Process Environment Block (PEB), which the OS creates when the process starts.
+Inside the PEB is a list of every DLL that has been loaded into the process —

 - OEM to UTF-8 conversion — Native Windows commands output text in the system’s OEM codepage (codepage — a mapping between byte values and characters; for example, Japanese Windows uses Shift-JIS as its OEM codepage, English Windows uses CP437).
 Havoc’s console expects UTF-8.
 Without conversion, non-ASCII output appears as mojibake (garbled text).
 The conversion goes OEM → UTF-16 → UTF-8.